edoardocattapan/ardo.github.io/_posts/2022-09-14-Life's-four-W's-and-one-H.md

-Five questions form a renowned storytelling framework - the four W's and one H:
+Five questions form a storytelling framework - the four W's and one H:
 - Who?
 - When?
 - What?